Honos Civicus at The Fletcher School

 Honors are for degree-seeking students who are in good academic standing only.
-Eligible students include those graduating in May or August of the same calendar year, or Januarians graduating in February 2021 as well as February 2022.
+Eligible students are those who are graduating in 2023.

 Applications will be reviewed by The Fletcher Honos Civicus Committee, which includes administrators across departments at The Fletcher School and representatives from the Tisch College of Civic Life.